magicknight/quasar-docker/README.md

 To work with either package, git clone this repo to a temporary directory and then copy the files of one or the other directory to where you'd like to start your project.
 Further instruction for working with the two packages are in the respective directories.

 1. [client-dev](https://github.com/quasarframework/quasar-docker/tree/master/client-dev) - this directory holds files for developing a Quasar app via Docker.
-2. quasar-dev - this directory holds files for developing Quasar itself app via Docker. (coming soon!!!)
+2. quasar-dev - this directory holds files for developing Quasar itself via Docker. (coming soon!!!)

 If you have any questions, please use the [Quasar forum](http://forum.quasar-framework.org/) or the https://gitter.im/quasarframework/Lobby.
 If you have any issue or suggestions, we'd be happy if you could report them in [Github](https://github.com/quasarframework/quasar-docker).